openziti/ziti-doc/docfx_project/articles/zitification/kubernetes/zitifying-kubectl.contents.md

 The [previous post][1] showed how to use a zero trust overlay like Ziti for transferring files by zitifying `scp`.
 Next up in the list of zitifications is `kubectl`.
 [Kubernetes][2] is a container orchestration system.
 Its purpose is to deploy, scale, and manage the deployment containers.
 Containers are self-contained, pre-built images of software generally with a singular purpose.
-Developers often like using containers because they are self-contained.
-This means the containers are able to run anywhere there's a container engine such as on their local computer using a container engine.
+[Developers often like using containers for various reasons][13].
+One major reason developer like containers is because it simplifies deployment of the solutions they are developing.
 This is where Kubernetes starts to come into focus.

-In this article we'll use a cloud provider to make us a Kubernetes cluster (Oracle OKE in this case).
+In this article we'll use a cloud provider to make us a Kubernetes cluster.
+I'm using Oracle OKE in this article but there are [numerous Kubernetes providers][14].
 Once created we will then access the cluster three ways:

 1. Via the public Kubernetes API secured via mTLS.
 This is the default, out of the box mechanism provided by Kubernetes.
 2. Via a tunneling app.
 I run Windows so I'll use the Ziti Desktop Edge for Windows.